-- · rules governing the provisioning and marketing of cable equipment and compatibility with new digital technologies; - rules governing the manner in which we advertise, market or price our products and services in the marketplace, and how we position those products and services against competing products and services; - · rules and regulations relating to data protection and customer and employee privacy; - · rules establishing limited rate regulation of video service; - rules governing the copyright royalties that must be paid for retransmitting broadcast signals; - rules governing when a cable system must carry a particular broadcast station and when it must first obtain retransmission consent to carry a broadcast station; - rules governing the provision of channel capacity to unaffiliated commercial leased access programmers; - · rules limiting the ability to enter into exclusive agreements with MDUs and control inside wiring; - rules for cable franchise renewals and transfers; - other requirements covering a variety of operational areas such as equal employment opportunity, emergency alert systems, disability access, technical standards and customer service and consumer protection requirements; - · rules, regulations and regulatory policies relating to the provision of broadband service, including "net neutrality" requirements; - · rules, regulations and regulatory policies relating to the provision of telephony services; and - rules, regulations and regulatory policies relating to licensed mobile network operators, wholesale access to mobile networks by resellers or MVNOs, and regulation of the prices, terms, or service provided by mobile operators.
+- · rules governing the provisioning and marketing of cable equipment and compatibility with new digital technologies; - rules governing the manner in which we advertise, market or price our products and services in the marketplace, and how we position those products and services against competing products and services; - rules and regulations relating to data protection and customer and employee privacy; - rules establishing limited rate regulation of video service;

+- rules governing the copyright royalties that must be paid for retransmitting broadcast signals; - · rules governing when a cable system must carry a particular broadcast station and when it must first obtain retransmission consent to carry a broadcast station; - rules governing the provision of channel capacity to unaffiliated commercial leased access programmers; - rules limiting the ability to enter into exclusive agreements with MDUs and control inside wiring; - rules for cable franchise renewals and transfers; - other requirements covering a variety of operational areas such as equal employment opportunity, emergency alert systems, disability access, technical standards and customer service and consumer protection requirements; - rules, regulations and regulatory policies relating to the provision of broadband service, including "net neutrality" requirements; - rules, regulations and regulatory policies relating to the provision of telephony services; and - rules, regulations and regulatory policies relating to licensed mobile network operators, wholesale access to mobile networks by resellers or MVNOs, and regulation of the prices, terms, or service provided by mobile operators.

 Many aspects of these regulations are currently the subject of judicial proceedings and administrative or legislative proposals.
 There are also efforts to amend or expand the federal, state and local regulation of some of our cable systems, which may compound the regulatory risks we already face, and proposals that might make it easier for our employees to unionize.
 The Permanent Internet Tax Freedom Act prohibits many taxes on Internet access service and the Federal Communications Commission has issued orders affirming that states and localities may not exercise their franchising authority to regulate our non-cable services, but certain states and localities are considering new taxes and fees on our provision of cable, broadband, and telecommunications taxes that could increase operating expenses.
 Certain states are also considering adopting energy efficiency regulations governing the operation of equipment that we use, which could constrain innovation.
 Congress periodically considers whether to rewrite the entire Communications Act, or to adopt more focused changes to that Act, to account for changes in the communications marketplace.
 Congress has in the past considered, and continues to consider, additional regulations on cable providers and ISPs to address specific consumer or customer issues.
-In response to recent data breaches and increasing concerns regarding the protection of consumers' personal information, Congress, states, and regulatory agencies are considering the adoption of new privacy and data security laws and regulations that could result in additional privacy, as well as network and information security, requirements for our business.
-These new laws, as well as existing legal and regulatory obligations, could require significant expenditures.
+In response to recent data breaches and increasing laws and regulations that could result in additional privacy, as well as network and information security, requirements for our business.
+These new laws, as well as existing legal and regulatory obligations, could regular esignificant expenditures.